haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2024/index.md

 The syntax for the selections can combine information about chainID - `segid` keyword -, residue number - `resid` keyword -, atom name - `name` keyword.
 Other keywords can be used in various combinations of OR and AND statements.
-Please refer for that to the [online CNS manual][link-cns].
+Please refer for that to the [online CNS manual][link-cns]{:target="_blank"}.

 As an example, a distance restraint between the CB carbons of residues 10 and 200 in chains A and B with an allowed distance range between 10 and 20Å can be defined as: